-Sarileru Neekevvaru First Single: Mind Block Song To Release At 5:04 PM!
+Sarileru Neekevvaru First Single: 'Mind Block' Song To Release At 5:04 PM!

 The music bit from Sarileru Neekevvaru's teaser did hit the right chords with the audiences.
 At the same time, the BGM in the teaser was also mighty impressive.
 Hence, the songs are also expected to meet increased expectations.

-Meanwhile, fans are all set to give the first single a huge reception.
-Social media users are also eagerly looking forward to see whether Sarileru Neekevvaru songs would go on to register a record number of views and likes.
+Meanwhile, fans are all set to give the first single, a huge reception.
+Social media users are also eagerly looking forward to seeing whether Sarileru Neekevvaru songs would go on to register a record number of views and likes.
 Ala Vaikunthapurramloo's songs have already made a huge impact in the online world.
-The makers of the Allu Arjun starrer have already released three songs, all of which entered the hit list straight away.
+The makers of the Allu Arjun starrer have already released three songs, all of which entered the hit list, straightaway.
 Now, it is Sarileru Neekevvaru's turn to have its tryst with records.
+Fingers crossed!